lwluc/camunda-optimize-demo/camunda-platform-server/README.md

 Camunda Platform with an example process.

-Build Docker image: `./gradlew bootBuildImage --imageName=lwluc/camunda-platform-server`
+Build Docker image: `./gradlew bootBuildImage`

 You could login with `username: admin` and `password: pw`.